All Articles

 // Cache key includes tenant ID

-const cacheKey = \`llm:\${context.tenantId}:\${hashQuery(queryText)}\`
+const cacheKey = `llm:${context.tenantId}:${hashQuery(queryText)}`

 We add a lint rule and a code review checklist item: every vector store query in the codebase must have a tenant filter.
+The isolation model you chose for the rest of your platform applies here too; if you are on a pooled database with row-level security, the vector store needs the equivalent discipline.
+Our guide to multi-tenant SaaS architecture covers how these decisions compound.

 Pattern 4: Cost control by design